1to3for5vi7ate9x/eliza/telegram_usage_instruction.md

 1. You'll be prompted to enter your phone number
 2. Telegram will send you a verification code
 3. Enter the verification code when prompted
-4. The session string will be automatically saved
+4. The session string will be generated save it to .env file to avoid verification each time you run the character file

 ### 5. Subsequent Runs